Stimulation Clicker: Development

 Developed by Neal Agarwal, the creator of The Password Game (2023), Draw a Perfect Circle (2023), and Infinite Craft (2024), Stimulation Clicker was released on January 6, 2025, for his website, neal.fun.
 Agarwal first conceived of the idea during the COVID-19 lockdowns, claiming he wanted to capture "the experience of being terminally online".

-The development took 4 months and was inspired by Cookie Clicker and Upgrade Complete!.
-It included hiring voice actors for an original 45 minute podcast, recording new lines from the original announcer of the Halo franchise, and including specially record segments from streamers and influencers.
+The development took four months and was inspired by Cookie Clicker and Upgrade Complete!.
+It included hiring voice actors for an original 45 minute podcast; recording new lines from Jeff Steitzer, the voice of the multiplayer announcer in the Halo franchise; and including specially recorded segments from streamers and influencers.

 Reception

 Multiple reviewers found the game chaotic.
 Kris Holt of Engadget, likening it to Clickolding, described Stimulation Clicker as a "funny, bruising commentary" on how websites keep users engaged, while Maddy Myers of Polygon felt it was a "terrifying art project".
 Yair Rosenberg of The Atlantic thought the game was "a remarkable rendering of how digital life has gone off the rails."
 In PC Gamer, Jonathan Bolding opined that while not being a very deep commentary, it was "a useful one."